-The following article is a guest post written by Kevin from First Step Fortune.
+The following article is a guest post written by Kevin from Mathers on the Map.
 Kevin and his wife, Taylor, write about their journey to financial freedom documenting their travel experiences along the way.

 Why do credit cards have such a bad reputation?

 For those Dave Ramsey fans out there, the general thought is, the more credit cards you have, the more credit card debt you have.

 However, if you proactively manage your credit cards and use them wisely, I would argue the exact opposite.
 In fact, if you have disciplined spending habits and manage them strategically, credit cards offer tremendous opportunity.

 One of my favorite opportunities is travel hacking (traveling for free) using travel credit cards.
 Travel hacking allows you to travel for free by accumulating points and miles without flying on an airplane or staying at hotels.

 How I became a travel hacker and learned to travel for free

 Over the last four years, my wife and I have saved over $65,000 traveling by using credit cards — and you can too!

 It all started four years ago.
 I got a job opportunity and decided to move to California.
 I was in a relationship at the time with my girlfriend (now wife) who was living in New Jersey.
 It was a tough decision but we decided to go long distance with the plan for her to move out to California, once she landed a job.